mockdeep/typewiz/packages/typewiz-webpack/README.md

       }
     ]
   },

   plugins: [
       new CheckerPlugin(),
       new TypewizPlugin()
-  ]
+  ],

+  devServer: {
+    before: function(app) {
+      typewizCollectorMiddleware(app, 'collected-types.json');
+    }
+  }
 };
 ```

-Finally, you will need to collect the type info from the web page by calling `$_$twiz.get()` and saving the result to a JSON file, which can then be passed to the `applyTypes()` method from `typewiz` to apply the types to your source code.
-In the future, this will probably be done automatically by the plugin.
+Finally, run your app with webpack.
+The collected type information will be saved to disk inside `collected-types.json`.
+This type information can be passed to the `applyTypes()` method from `typewiz` to apply the types to your source code.

 ## Example